Specialized in Japanese and Italian

 - Between Italian and English

 - A bi-cultural duo with two different native languages

 - Translating professionally since 1995

 - Coming from diverse academic backgrounds

 - Versed in the needs of the international business environment

-- We especially like to work with small- and medium-sized businesses
+- Inclination to work with highly operative small- and medium-sized businesses

 We deliver always on time and are flexible.
 Our clients entrust us with their projects and we take that responsibility very seriously by engaging with them in a collaborative spirit.

 As professional translators and interpreters, we know what is expected from us and we give each and every job the attention it deserves by providing a high added-value service that extends beyond simply meeting deadlines.

-Our translations are written in a natural, flowing and stylistically smart way and are suited to their target audiences.
+- Linguistic experience resulting in natural, flowing and stylistically smart translations suited to their target audiences